Masakazu-Emoto/masakazu-emoto.github.io/_pages/about.md

 Thanks for visiting my website!

-I am an Specially Appointed Assistant Professor at Hitotsubashi Institute for Advanced Study.
+I am an Specially Appointed Assistant Professor at Hitotsubashi Institute for Advanced Study (HIAS).

 My main research interests are macroeconomics and the heterogeneity of economic agents.